 The Indian banking system consists of 26 public sector banks, 20 private sector banks, 43 foreign banks, 56 regional rural banks, 1,589 urban cooperative banks and 93,550 rural cooperative banks, in addition to cooperative credit institutions.
-The Indian banking sector’s assets reached US$ 1.8 trillion in FY14 from US$ 1.3 trillion in FY10, with 70 per cent of it being accounted by the public sector.

 Indian banks are increasingly focusing on adopting integrated approach to risk management.
 Banks have already embraced the international banking supervision accord of Basel II.
 According to RBI, majority of the banks already meet capital requirements of Basel III, which has a deadline of March 31, 2019.
-Most of the banks have put in place the framework for asset-liability match, credit and derivatives risk management
+Most of the banks have put in place the framework for asset-liability match, credit and derivatives risk management.

 Rising incomes are expected to enhance the need for banking services in rural areas and therefore drive the growth of the sector; programmes like MNREGA have helped in increasing rural income aided by the recent Jan Dhan Yojana.
 The Reserve Bank of India (RBI) has relaxed its branch licensing policy, thereby allowing banks (which meet certain financial parameters) to set-up new branches in tier-2 to tier-6 centers, without prior approval from RBI.
 It has emphasised the need to focus on spreading the reach of banking services to the un-banked population of India.

-Click here to Download File (Size: 637.39 KB )
+Click here to Download File (Size: 643.53 KB )